Adjusting Log Levels

 |---|---|

-For example, when using setLevel(), all levels equal to and below it are also enabled.
+For example, when using setLevel(), all levels equal to and above it are also enabled.

 For example, if you set the log level to warn:

-info,debug, andtracemessages will be ignored. - equal and lower levels
+trace,debug, andinfomessages will be ignored. - equal and higher severity levels

 warn,error, andfatalmessages will be logged